tigera-solutions/cc-eks-compliance-workshop/2. Policies/readme.md

 ## Policy Introduction

-Kubernetes and Calico Network Policies are made up of three main components that all need to be properly designed and implemented to achieve compliance.
+Kubernetes and Calico Security Policies are made up of three main components that all need to be properly designed and implemented to achieve compliance.

 **Labels** - Tag Kubernetes objects for filtering.

-**Network Policy** - The primary tool for securing a Kubernetes network.
+**Security Policy** - The primary tool for securing a Kubernetes network.
 It lets you restrict network traffic in your cluster so only the traffic that you want to flow is allowed.
 Calico Cloud provides a more robust policy than Kubernetes, but you can use them together – seamlessly.

 **Policy Tiers** - A hierarchical construct used to group policies and enforce higher precedence policies that cannot be circumvented by other teams.